-That night, we made the trek to the Snow and Ice World, where you will probably want to spend an hour, at most, because you need to go when all the ice buildings and sculptures are lit up…i.e. when the sun is down and you’re at your coldest.
+That night, we made the trek to the Snow and Ice World – the center of the Harbin ice festival, where you will probably want to spend an hour, at most, because you need to go when all the ice buildings and sculptures are lit up…i.e. when the sun is down and you’re at your coldest.

 Dun Dun DUUUNNNN!!!!

-Unless you have a preternatural tolerance for shivery, benumbing cold, you will want to get yourself straight to the big, heated auditorium where they have a seemingly endless rotation of singing, dancing, and acrobatic acts.
+Unless you have a preternatural tolerance for shivery, benumbing cold, you will want to get yourself straight to the big, heated auditorium near the entrance of the Harbin Ice Festival entrance where they have a seemingly endless rotation of singing, dancing, and acrobatic acts.

 It was sort of sad, but no one really seemed to be paying attention to the bejeweled performers on stage.
 After each performance, which lasted anywhere between 5-10 minutes, there was a light smattering of scattered applause.
 You sort of realized that everyone was in there for one thing, and one thing only: warmth.

 We’re slightly ashamed to say that we all ended up sorta, kinda falling asleep–for over an hour.
 All that core temperature regulation and the tense, careful sliding that passes for walking up there makes you tired!
 So yes, that is our recommendation to any traveler.
-Get to the indoor auditorium, settle yourself in one of the comfy seats, absorb all the collective heat coming off your fellow audience members, and take a nap.
+After walking around the Harbin ice city, get to the indoor auditorium, settle yourself in one of the comfy seats, absorb all the collective heat coming off your fellow audience members, and take a nap.
 It really hits the spot.